 In 2000, J.J.
 Abrams, who produced Felicity, was preparing a new series for ABC about a female spy living a triple life as a college student and supposed bank employee, who is also a double agent working for the CIA.
 Abrams remembered Garner's impressive performance as Hannah, and cast her as Sydney Bristow in Alias.
 The show quickly became a success when it premiered in 2001, earning respectable ratings, strong reviews, and a devoted fan following who tuned in each week to see Garner beat up bad guys and don an impressive collection of slinky outfits.
-That same year, Garner also appeared opposite her husband, Foley, in a supporting role in the independent drama Rennie's Landing.
+That same year, Garner also appeared opposite her then-husband, Foley, in a supporting role in the independent drama Rennie's Landing.

 Riding high on the success of Alias with a Golden Globe Award in hand, Garner continued to grow as a big-screen presence.
 After a memorable appearance in Steven Spielberg's Catch Me If You Can, Garner displayed the butt-kicking skills she honed on Alias, appearing as Elektra in the 2003 comic-book adaptation Daredevil.
 The next year, she took on her first big-screen starring role, playing an adolescent girl who wakes up to suddenly find herself all grown up in the romantic comedy 13 Going on 30.
-Sadly, also in 2004, Garner and husband Foley's marriage proved to be short-lived when they announced that they were getting a divorce.

 Jennifer Garner Videos